eddyystop/joi-errors-for-forms/README.md

 ```

-(4) Replace Joi error messages, by searching for substrings in Joi messages.
+(4) Replace Joi messages, by searching for substrings in Joi messages.

 ```javascript
 const convertToForms = joiToForms([